 - Click Save

-- Provide necessary information in the required field
+- Provide the necessary information in the required field

 - Select Pick List fields like multi-select or select field if needed to map dependency fields